Gentrification in Philadelphia: Urban renewal since 1949

 Neighborhood improvement in Philadelphia has been the result of two factors: formal government projects and informal redevelopment in the form of gentrification.
 From 1949 onward, redevelopment was the result of government projects including highway building, housing projects, and zoning changes, and government-sponsored projects including the development of University City, Southwest Center City and Society Hill.
 Each of these projects included community displacement.
 Opponents point to the heavy-handedness of these projects.

 Only after about 2000, as the population of the city began to grow again, did gentrification become substantial.
 There is little evidence that the informal development of gentrification drove substantial amounts of community displacement.
-In a recent sturdy, Pew defined gentrification in Philadelphia as a neighborhood that had an average income 80% of the median in 2000 and higher than average in 2014.
-It wrote, "“gentrification is a relatively small part of the recent story of Philadelphia’s neighborhoods.”
+In a recent study, the Pew Research Center defined gentrification in Philadelphia as a neighborhood that had an average income 80% of the median in 2000 and higher than average in 2014.
+It wrote, “gentrification is a relatively small part of the recent story of Philadelphia’s neighborhoods.”